xzenggit/en/_posts/2016-03-30-notes-for-Intro2ML.md

 Precision: true positiove / (ture positive + false positive) = d/(b+d)

+The F1 score can be interpreted as a weighted average of the precision and recall, where an F1 score reaches its best value at 1 and worst at 0:

+F1 = 2 * (precision * recall) / (precision + recall)

 ```python
 from sklearn import tree
 from sklearn.metrics import accuracy_score